 Apparently the Isle of Wight is the most haunted Island in the world, and there’s scarcely a place where you won’t come across ghostly apparitions or things going bump in the night.

 Ghost Walk organiser Marc Tuckey and ghost book writer Gay Baldwin make this claim on their website www.ghostisland.com, which is the best place to check out all things ghostly on the Isle of Wight.
-You can also find out about Marc’s walks, Gay’s eight books and the special ‘overnighters’ that they organise at haunted venues.
+You can also find out about Marc’s walks, Gay’s books and the special ‘overnighters’ that they organise at haunted venues.

 The goriest ghost is perhaps that of Michael Morey, who was hanged for killing his grandson back in 1737.
 His corpse was left to rot on Downend gibbet at Gallows Hill near the Hare and Hounds pub until it became "an offence to eye and nostril".
 You can follow the story on the walls of the pub and see the gibbet crossbeam.
 His restless spirit is said to roam Gallows Hill carrying a large axe.

 Just down the road is Arreton Manor, reputedly haunted by a young girl who was pushed from a window to her death and who is seen in a blue dress crying ‘Mama, Mama’.
-Although the manor is not currently open to the public it does have bed and breakfast accommodation.

 Other haunted places where you can stay are the Priory Bay Hotel, haunted by a sweet, gentle ghost; the spirit of a young girl and the pet dog she loved beyond the grave.
 Her beloved spaniel was stuffed and put in a glass case and the girl's ghost is seen running down corridors, calling and sobbing, "What have you done with my dog?" according to Gay Balwin’s second ‘Ghost’s of the Isle of Wight’ book.